me-moghadasian/nodejs-learners-package/README.md

 ## Note

 This package is still under development.
-New features and improvements will be added over time.
+New features and improvements will be added over time. you might need to run `npm install` periodically.

 ## License